Welcome to The Resources Hub!

 Don’t miss the release of new trainings and resources

-To be amongst the first to hear about new resources added to The Hub and upcoming patient group trainings with Beacon, subscribe to Beacon’s Community Mailing List.
+To be amongst the first to hear about new resources added to The Hub and upcoming patient group trainings with Beacon, subscribe to The Beacon Bulletin.
 You can update your subscription preferences at any time.

 If you’d like to learn more about Beacon’s patient group trainings or have ideas for future training opportunities, email our Projects Team at projects@rarebeacon.org.